jpc-hpe/my_nvim_config/NOTES.md

 But an even better way is to prepend with `tab` and then it opens in a new tab: `:tab options`

-another trivk to force appeearing help and similar in tha bufline is `:set buflisted`
+Another trick to force help and similar to appear in the bufline is `:set buflisted`

-`:helpgrep` shows first match, but stores all matches in the quickfix list (so you can explore e.g with `ºxQ`)
+`:helpgrep` shows first match, but stores all matches in the quickfix list (so you can explore e.g with `<Leader>xQ`)

 Important help pages: